Walton-backed company buys up Bella Vista land

-Walmart heirs Tom and Steuart Walton's real estate company Blue Crane has purchased about 2,700 acres throughout Bella Vista and Benton County, according to a news release.
+Blue Crane, the real estate company owned by Walmart heirs Tom and Steuart Walton, has purchased about 2,700 acres across Bella Vista and north Benton County, according to a news release.

 The intrigue: The company has not announced specific plans for the property, but signs point to outdoor recreation.